 Too many organisations have a disconnected people experience

-This is not helpful to your consumer (the people in your business) or for the teams who are delivering multiple projects in this world.
+This is not helpful to your consumer (the people in your business) or for the teams who are delivering multiple projects across this world.

-If we, not only in L&D but in people functions in general spent more time focusing on building a connected experience for the people in our businesses, then I believe we would have bigger impact.
+If we, not only in L&D but in people functions in general, spent more time focusing on building a connected experience for our workforces, we would have bigger impact.